Sugar

 Dry Beans

-- Domestic dry bean end users have recently completed their Q3 coverage needs, according to this week’s updates from cash dealers
+- Domestic dry bean end users have completed their Q3 coverage needs and continue to assess Q4 offers, according to this week’s updates from cash dealers

-- The last round of USDA-posted weekly cash offers was 10%-12% lower than last year’s levels for the spot position delivered to the warehouse for most dry bean varieties
+- The latest round of USDA-posted weekly cash offers were 11%-13% lower than last year’s levels for the spot position delivered to the warehouse for most dry bean varieties

 Rice

-- U.S. cash dealers report that domestic bookings of milled and industrial rice are currently complete through Q3
+- U.S. cash dealers report that domestic bookings of milled and industrial rice are currently complete through Q3, with end users continuing to assess offers for Q4

 Flour

-- The wheat markets were lower this week
+- The wheat markets were lower this week, with the spot Kansas City futures now down 11% since May 13